MI Console Overview

 Plugins & Drivers

-1. The first three tabs display information about Plugins, Drivers and Libs used by the MI application
+1. The first three tabs display information about the Plugins, Drivers, and Libs used by the MI application.

 Patches

-On this tab you can upload patches, view the list of applied ones, and download Patcher logs.
+On this tab, you can upload patches, view a list of the applied patches, and download Patcher logs.

 Backups